 Grades are available online through the FACTS family portal for parents and students to check.
 With the accessibility of this information, we encourage you to monitor your child's grades regularly.
 Please check with the school office for grade access directions.

-The following scales are effective as of the 2022-23 school year and are not retroactive for prior years.
+The following scales became effective for the 2022-23 school year and are not retroactive for prior years.

 For students in grades 6-8, CCS awards students grade points on the following scale: